ptug81042/lab-9-3--lists-conditionals-keys--task-manager/README.md

 ### App.tsx
 - The main component that manages the overall application state.
-- Handles task data, status updates, deletion, and filtering logic.
+- Handles task data, status updates, deletion, filtering, sorting, and user-added tasks.
-- Composes the `TaskFilter` and `TaskList` components.
+- Composes the `TaskFilter`, `TaskList`, and optional `AddTaskForm` components.

 ### TaskList.tsx
 - Renders a list of task items using the `TaskItem` component.
 - Applies conditional rendering to handle cases where no tasks are available.
-- Uses unique keys for efficient rendering.
+- Includes sorting functionality and passes event handlers to control task order and movement.

 ### TaskItem.tsx
 - Displays individual task details such as title, description, status, priority, and due date.
-- Provides functionality to change a task's status or delete it.
+- Provides functionality to change a task's status, delete the task, or move it up/down in the list.
 - Applies visual indicators and styling based on task properties.

 ### TaskFilter.tsx
 - Provides dropdown selectors to filter tasks by status and priority.
 - Triggers callbacks to inform the parent component of selected filters.

+### AddTaskForm.tsx (Optional Feature)
+- Provides input fields and a submit button for adding new tasks.
+- Controlled component that lifts state to the `App.tsx` level on submit.

 ### types/index.ts
 - Contains all shared TypeScript types and interfaces.